 When students should ask for help

-The pace is fast and the subject matter complex when you’re training to be a CA. Therefore, it would not be surprising if you felt overwhelmed or stressed from time to time during your course.
+The pace is fast and the subject matter complex when you’re training to be a CA. It would not be surprising if you felt overwhelmed or stressed from time to time during your course, but you should always ask for help.

-In fact, it would be entirely normal.
-ICAS expects a lot of you students and for good reason.
-This is professional training at the very highest standard.
+ICAS expects a lot of our students and for good reason: this is professional training at the very highest standard.

 However, if you feel you’re struggling, there are a few steps you can take to get back on track.